Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Evaluation

-We conducted the experiments with the Open-AI LLMs \footnote{https://platform.openai.com/docs/models}: GPT-instruct which is the GPT 3 model \cite{Brown2020} optimized for instruction following with maximum context length of 4096 tokens.
-GPT-3.5-turbo which is the same GPT 3 model but optimized for chat completion with context length of 16385 tokens.
-The more recent GPT-4 model \cite{gp4} which has context window of 8192 tokens, and the open source model Llama2-7b \cite{llama2} with maximum context length of 4096 tokens.
-We also tried to evaluate the TableLlama \cite{tablellama} but the model was struggling with the defined task and only outputting the instruction part, so we were unable to get any meaningful output.
+\paragraph{\textbf{Models}} We conducted the experiments with the Open-AI LLMs\footnote{\url{https://platform.openai.com/docs/models}}: GPT-instruct, GPT-3.5-turbo-16k \cite{Brown2020} and GPT-4 model \cite{gp4}.
+We also evaluated the open source model Llama2-7b \cite{llama2}.
+Additionally, we tried evaluating the TableLlama model \cite{tablellama} but this model was struggling with the task and only outputting the instruction part, so we were unable to get any meaningful output for evaluation.